cncf/velocity/docs/top30_chart_creation.md

 Select the Chart tab, it will be updated automatically

 The chart now only contains GitHub-hosted projects and for Linux Foundation purposes, is not complete.
-To do that, follow the next section to the end.
+For one, it misses the Linux Kernerl project.
+To complete the chart data, follow the next section to the end.

-### Example - new date range chart data preparation
+### Example - Top 30 chart data preparation for a new date range
 Existing script `shells/unlimited_both.sh` generates our chart data for 2016-05-01 to 2017-05-01.
-We want to generate the chart for a new date range: 2016-06-01 to 2017-06-01.
-This is a step by step tutorial on how to do it.
+Let's assume we want to generate the chart for a new date range: 2016-06-01 to 2017-06-01. <br/>This is a step-by-step tutorial on how to accomplish that.
 - Copy `shells/unlimited_both.sh` to `shells/unlimited_20160601-20170601.sh`
-- Keep `shells/unlimited_20160601-20170601.sh` opened in some other terminal window `vi shells/unlimited_20160601-20170601.sh` and we need to update all steps
+- Keep `shells/unlimited_20160601-20170601.sh` opened in some other terminal window `vi shells/unlimited_20160601-20170601.sh` as we need to update all steps
-- First we need unlimited BigQuery output for a new date range:
+- First, we need unlimited BigQuery output for a new date range:
 ```
 echo "Restoring BigQuery output"
 cp data/unlimited_output_201605_201704.csv data/unlimited.csv